felthy/create-react-app-ssr-config/README.md

 hot module replacement during development), but it isn’t an issue without SSR because without SSR you can’t see anything at all until the client Javascript has executed!

 Personally, in my projects I delete the CSS configuration and use [JSS][27] instead.
-Although, hot module replacement isn’t working with react-jss at the time of writing anyway ([this pull request][28] should fix it).

 Acknowledgements
 ----------------